futurice/eduSpice/template.md

 ---
 ### License
-Choose one of these [CC0](https://creativecommons.org/publicdomain/zero/1.0/), [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) tai [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+Choose one of these [CC0](https://creativecommons.org/publicdomain/zero/1.0/), [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) or [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).